 This is not a typical risk event.
 The scale of the impact eclipses anything most supply chain leaders will have anticipated.
 The speed of the escalation requires continuous end-to-end assessment, optimization and monitoring.
 Companies need to respond rapidly and confidently to shape and execute a short-term tactical plan that will mitigate the risks to human health and protect the functioning of global supply chains.
+In doing so, strong data and analytics capabilities are crucial in understanding complexity, anticipating potential disruption, and quickly developing a response.

 - Within 72 hours: Assess current operations and outline initial recommendations